 - Federal Courts: All in person appearances between now and June 15, 2020 are continued.

-- All Jury trials scheduled between now and May 15, 2020 are continued.
+- All Jury trials scheduled between now and end of June 2020 are continued.

 - Parties are permitted to electronically file documents.